jacorbal/geoipmap/benchmark.md

 # Benchmarks

-**NOTE.**  Both the threading support and the multiprocessing support are wrongly implemented, as they results are worst than the method without any parallelism.
+**NOTE.**  Both the threading support and the multiprocessing support are wrongly implemented, as the results are worst than the method without any parallelism.

 ---